Whitespace404/Blog_Post_App/README.md

 out on your own computer, follow the steps mentioned below.
 All the features of the app mentioned above will work except for the password reset email feature, which will not work now due to security reasons.
-I will be editing this readme to also have instructions on how to enable the reset password feature as well.

-_If you find an issue with the application - mention it [here.](https://github.com/Whitespace404/EverPost/issues/new)_
+_If you find an issue with the application or this README - mention it [here.](https://github.com/Whitespace404/EverPost/issues/new)_

 # Mac OS